haorandai/ImplementOf2EncryptionAlgorithm/README.md

 # ImplementOf2EncryptionAlgorithm

-This project is for the final project of CS789 Cryptography Including the implement of RSA and El Gamal Encryption, Decryption and Eavesdrop
+This project is for the final project of CS789 Cryptography.\n Including the implement of RSA and El Gamal Encryption, Decryption and Eavesdrop